Here is the basic format for citing books in your Works Cited:

 Tolstoy, Leo.
 War and Peace.
 Edited by Ivan Hadinov, abridged version, Pocket Book Press, 2009.

-For more information, about editions, see the section on versions.
+For more information, about editions, see the page on containers.

 A work may be published in multiple volumes.
 Typically you would cite just the single volume you have consulted.